Rooibos Tea Benefits Weight Management, Plus 9 Other Reasons to Drink It

 - Add a sweetener such as raw honey or stevia to taste.

 More than just a caffeine-free way to hydrate, rooibos tea delivers a long list of health benefits in every sip.
-Its antioxidant powers, anti-inflammatory features and other healthful properties make a cup of warm, naturally flavorful rooibos tea something you should add to your daily routine.
+Its antioxidant benefits and other healthful properties make a cup of warm, naturally flavorful rooibos tea something you should add to your daily routine.

 This is an updated version of an article originally published August 2018.